Food and water hygieneAdvice on avoiding food and water-borne diseases

 It can be difficult to avoid contaminated food and water, but travellers can try and reduce their risk by following the steps below.

-Contaminated food and water can transmit a number of different infectious diseases, but the risk is higher in low income regions .
+Contaminated food and water can transmit a number of different infectious diseases, the risk is higher in low income regions .
 There is a wide range of infectious diseases that are transmitted by contaminated food and water.
 Many are caused by pathogens (bacteria, viruses or parasites) transmitted via the faecal-oral route (consumption of food and drinks contaminated with faeces).

 Swallowing or inhaling contaminated water in inadequately treated swimming pools, hot tubs and spas can also transmit pathogens that can cause diarrhoea, vomiting, or infection of the ears, eyes, skin, or the respiratory system .